pankajtandon/vacationplanner/readme.md

 Here is the response from OpenAI's GPT LLM after it has gathered information from the custom supplied functions.
 ```
-For a golf trip in October 2024, between New York, NY, and London, UK, here are your options considering weather and airfare:

-### Weather in October 2024
-- **New York, NY**
-  - Average Temperature: 58.17°F
-  - Min Average Temperature: 52.40°F
-  - Max Average Temperature: 64.46°F

-- **London, UK**
-  - Average Temperature: 12.93°C (55.27°F)
-  - Min Average Temperature: 10.25°C (50.46°F)
-  - Max Average Temperature: 15.89°C (60.61°F)

-### Airfare (to Destination from Pittsburgh, PA)
-- **New York, NY**: €91.39
-- **London, UK**: €210.34

-### Recommendation
-Considering both the weather and airfare, **New York, NY** offers a slightly warmer and more pleasant climate for golf in October 2024 compared to London, UK.
-Additionally, it's significantly more economical in terms of airfare to fly to New York from Pittsburgh, PA.

-Therefore, for a golf trip in the fall of 2024 that's both pleasant in terms of weather and economical, New York, NY would be the recommended destination over London, UK
+Based on the weather and airfare for October 2024, here are your options for playing golf in pleasant weather conditions, also considering the cost efficiency:

+1. **San Francisco, CA**
+   - Weather: Average temp of 60.5°F, with a range between 54.7°F and 68.8°F.
+   - Airfare: Approximately $168.73 USD.

+2. **Phoenix, AZ**
+   - Weather: Average temp of 77.1°F, with a range between 66.0°F and 88.2°F.
+   - Airfare: Approximately $176.83 USD.

+3. **Lisbon, Portugal**
+   - Weather: Average temp of 65.6°F, with a range between 60.1°F and 72.9°F.
+   - Airfare: Approximately $524.20 USD.

+4. **Barcelona, Spain**
+   - Weather: Average temp of 64.9°F, with a range between 57.8°F and 71.9°F.
+   - Airfare: Approximately $420.64 USD.

+Considering both the pleasantness of the weather and the economic aspect, **Phoenix, AZ** offers the warmest temperatures ideal for golf, with a slightly higher but still reasonable airfare compared to San Francisco.
+However, if you prefer slightly cooler and more moderate temperatures, **San Francisco, CA** is the most economical and pleasant option among the locations evaluated.
+European destinations, while offering pleasant temperatures, are significantly more expensive in terms of airfare.
 ```

 #### What's happening under the covers: